NCAR/python-tutorial/source/tutorials/yourfirst.rst

 -----

-That concludes the "How to publish your package" section of this tutorial.
+That concludes the "Publishing Your Package" section of this tutorial.